-This tutorial will show you how to create a seating chart with sections (over multiple floors if you need it).
+This help article will show you how to create a seating chart with sections (even over multiple floors if you need it).

 Match your seat size to your picture

-đĄ If you don't have a picture of your seating chart, you can skip to the next section, to draw your venue freehand.
+If you don't have a picture of your seating chart, skip to the next section to draw your venue freehand.

 Upload your seating chart image to trace over.